 The TCC may also be activated via on-demand mode.
-If Bit 4 of the ACPI Intel Thermal Monitor control register is written to a 1, the TCC will be activated immediately, independent of the processor temperature.
-When using on-demand mode to activate the TCC, the duty cycle of the clock modulation is programmable via Bits 3:1 of the same ACPI Intel Thermal Monitor control register.
-In automatic mode, the duty cycle is fixed at 50% on/50% off; however, in on-demand mode the duty cycle can be programmed from 12.5% on/87.5% off to 87.5% on/12.5% off, in 12.5% increments.
-On-demand mode may be used at the same time automatic mode is enabled, however, if the system tries to enable the TCC via on-demand mode at the same time automatic mode will take precedence.
+If bit 4 of the ACPI Intel Thermal Monitor control register is written to a 1, the TCC will be activated immediately independent of the processor temperature.
+When using on-demand mode to activate the TCC, the duty cycle of the clock modulation is programmable via bits 3:1 of the same ACPI Intel Thermal Monitor control register.
+In automatic mode, the duty cycle is fixed at 50% on, 50% off, however in on-demand mode, the duty cycle can be programmed from 12.5% on/ 87.5% off, to 87.5% on/12.5% off in 12.5% increments.
+On-demand mode may be used at the same time automatic mode is enabled, however, if the system tries to enable the TCC via on-demand mode at the same time automatic mode is enabled and a high temperature condition exists, automatic mode will take precedence.